Aceinna/gnss-ins-sim/gnss_ins_sim/docs/gnss-ins-sim-doc.md

 In reality, bias fluctuations do not really behave as a random walk or a first-order Gauss-Markov model, and therefore the random walk model and the Gauss-Markov model are only good approximations to the true process of bias fluctuations.

 #### 3.1.4 Calibration Errors

 Calibration errors refer to errors in the scale factors, alignments, and linearities of the gyros.
 Such errors tend to produce bias errors that are only observed when the device is undergoing rotations.
 Since theses errors can be accurately calibrated during factory calibration, we ignore such erros in **gnss-ins-sim**.

 ### 3.2 Accelerometer

 The mathematical model of an accelerometer in **gnss-ins-sim** is
 <div align=center>
 <img src="https://latex.codecogs.com/gif.latex?a_m=a&plus;b_a&plus;n_a" title="a_m=a+b_a+n_a" />
 </div>

 where, <img src="https://latex.codecogs.com/gif.latex?a_m" title="a_m" /> is the accelerometer measurement, <img src="https://latex.codecogs.com/gif.latex?a" title="a" /> is the true  acceleration which inludes linear acceleration and gravitational acceleration, <img src="https://latex.codecogs.com/gif.latex?b_a" title="b_a" /> is the accelerometer bias which includes a constant bias and a varying bias, and <img src="https://latex.codecogs.com/gif.latex?n_a" title="n_a" /> is the accelerometer noise.

 #### 3.2.1 Constant Bias

 If the accelerometer measurements are used to determine the tilt angle of the device w.r.t the local horizontal plane, a constant bias error of <img src="https://latex.codecogs.com/gif.latex?\epsilon" /> will cause errors in pitch and roll angles.
 When double integrated to get positions, a constant bias error causes an error in position which grows quadratically with time.
 The accumulated error in position is
 <div align=center>
 <img src="https://latex.codecogs.com/gif.latex?r(t)=\frac{\epsilon}{2}&space;\cdot&space;t^2" />
 </div>

 #### 3.2.2 White Noise / Velocity Random Walk

 Similar to a gyro ARW, the white noise sequence in the accelerometer measurements introduce a velocity random walk (VRW) that is usually specified with units of <img src="https://latex.codecogs.com/gif.latex?m/s/\sqrt{h}" />.

 #### 3.2.3 Bias Stability

 Similar to a gyro, the bias stability of an accelerometer can also be modelled by a random walk model or a frist-order Gauss-Markov model.

 #### 3.2.4 Calibration Errors

 Calibration errors (errors in the scale factors, alignments and linearities of the accelerometers) tend to produce bias errors that are only observed when the device is undergoing accelerations (including gravitational acceleration).

 ### 3.3 GPS

 A GPS receiver can provide device position and velocity in the ECEF frame (WGS-84).
-It accuracy is usually specified as horizontal accuracy and vertical accuracy.
+Its accuracy is usually specified as horizontal accuracy and vertical accuracy.

 There are various statistical methods of describing specifications for GPS receivers.